GfSE/SAF-Specification/stakeholders.md

 * Which interface partners does the system have?

   ***Rationale:  In my role, I need to integrate and test the interfaces.***
+* Which kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?

+  ***Rationale:  In my role, I need to integrate and test the interfaces.***
+* Which kind of physical items (energy, material, information, etc.) are exchanged between the system and external entities?

+  ***Rationale:  In my role, I need to integrate and test the interfaces.***
+* Which kind of physical items (energy, material, information, etc.) are used on an interface of a physical architecture element?

+  ***Rationale:  In my role, I need to  test the interface.***
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to understand the system in order to put it into operation.***